PipedreamHQ/docs/docs/notebook/sources/README.md

 We default to generating HTTPS URLs in the UI for security, but will accept HTTP requests against the same endpoint URL.

 You can send data to any path on this host, with any query string parameters.
+You can access the full URL in `event` if you'd like to write code that interprets requests with different URLs differently.

+Common properties, like method, headers, URL and body, are exported to `event`.
+The entire event is exported as `steps.trigger.raw_event`.

 You can find all of the HTTP request metadata associated with your event in the `event` object.
 Some common properties, like method, headers, URL and body, are included as top-level keys.